Flux-Preserving Adaptive Finite State Projection for Multiscale Stochastic Reaction Networks: Error Analysis

 The column sum property of the generator $\mathbf{A}$ immediately yields the identities in Eq.~\eqref{eq:row-sum-identities}.

 We define the boundary flux rates as

-where $\Phi_{\mathrm{out}}(t)$ is the total probability mass per unit time flowing from $J$ to $J'$, and $\Phi_{\mathrm{in}}(t)$ is the mass flowing from $J'$ to $J$.
+where $\Phi_{\mathrm{out}}(t)$ is the total probability mass per unit time flowing from $J$ to $J'$ (the block $\mathbf{A}_{J'J}$ acts on $\boldsymbol{p}_J$ since its columns are indexed by $J$ and its entries give rates \emph{into} $J'$), and $\Phi_{\mathrm{in}}(t)$ is the mass flowing from $J'$ to $J$ (the block $\mathbf{A}_{JJ'}$ acts on $\boldsymbol{p}_{J'}$ since its columns are indexed by $J'$ and its entries give rates \emph{into} $J$).
 Both quantities are non-negative.
 The original FSP approach defines an absorbing sink state that collapses the complement of the truncated set.
 Following the block formulation, it is equivalent to the \textit{compressed generator} formed by adding the outgoing probability flux back to the diagonal elements:

 where $\operatorname{diag}(.)$ embeds a vector into the diagonal of a matrix.
 This operation ensures that any probability mass that would have left $J$ (as governed by $\mathbf{A}_{J'J}$) is instantaneously reflected back to its state of origin, creating a reflecting boundary condition.